Efficient Frontier Definition

 - Markets absorb information quickly and accordingly base the actions.

-- The decisions of the investors are always based on expected return and standard deviation as a measure of risk.
+- The investors’ decisions are always based on expected return and standard deviation as a measure of risk.

 - This theory portrayed the importance of diversification.

-- This efficient frontier graph helps investors choose the portfolio combinations with the highest returns with the least possible returns.
+- This efficient frontier graph helps investors choose the portfolio combinations with the highest and least possible returns.

 - It represents all the dominant portfolios in the risk-return space.